vortech11/Comp-to-Scratch/scratch-docs/docs/quirks.md

 # Quirks of the compiler

-Because this is my first language ever written, it weird and unintended functionality.
+Because this is my first language ever written, it contains weird and unintended functionality.

 ## Whitespace